b12io/reading-group/meltdown.md

 * Luckily, and unlike the related Spectre attack, Meltdown can largely be avoided through a countermeasure called KAISER that was developed a year earlier for the Linux kernel.
 At this point, the major operating systems all have similar patches available to protect against Meltdown, albeit by incurring a performance penalty.

 # Questions I have going in
-* What is the difference between out-of-order execution (apparently what Meltdown exploits) and speculative execution (apparently what Spectre exploits).
+* What is the difference between out-of-order execution (apparently what Meltdown exploits) and speculative execution (apparently what Spectre exploits)?

 # Overall notes
+* Section 2 is a great recap (or introduction) to computer architecture/organization classes.
+Each program has access to virtual memory addresses, which are mapped to physical memory by way of translation tables that are swapped out at each context (program) switch.
+The kernel's memory (kernel space) is also accessible in each virtual address space to make process <-> kernel communication more efficient.
+In practice on Linux and OS X, the entire physical memory is accessible in the kernel's memory, though through something called KASLR it's randomized on each reboot.
+Programs normally can't access kernel space without permission, but through some cache/side-channel tricks, they will be able to surmise what's in kernel space, and by extension what's in the rest of physical memory.

 ![This picture explains a lot](https://adriancolyer.files.wordpress.com/2018/01/meltdown-listing-2.jpeg?w=200&zoom=2)

 # Questions I have coming out
+* Does 503 KB/second mean the exploit is too slow in practice?
+At 503 KB/second, it would take (1024*1024*1024/(503*1024))/3600 =~ 0.58 hours to read 1 GB of memory.
+That means it would take several days to copy memory from a modern server, which doesn't seem unreasonable.
+You'd probably hit some unencrypted passwords before then :).

 # Questions for B12 to ponder
 * Are we patched? :)